-The bottom line is tiny particles of carbon soot can be highly dangerous when inhaled deep into the lungs.
+Tiny particles of carbon soot and cigarette smoke can be highly dangerous when inhaled deep into the lungs.

 When not properly cleaned before painting or left untreated these may go toxic and can cause various respiratory troubles for family members.

 So, take some time and try to completely clean them off, especially when you are planning to repaint your home.